CPP-EVTOL/Composites-Analysis/README.md

 SectionProperties.m

 This script is used to find the section properties of an arbitrary section.
 If you have a wierd shape like an airfoil, fuselage cross section, etc, then use this script to get Ixx, Iyy, area, and the centroid.
 More detailed instructions are in the comments at the top of the .m file itself.

+Still not sure where to start?
+Take a look at Examples.docx